hello-robot/stretch_web_teleop/stretch-web-teleop-docs/docs/software.md

 ## Code layout

-    configure_audio.sh                    # Script for configuring robot speaker and microphone launch_interface.sh                   # Script for launching the interface in the background. server.js                             # Sets up a secure web server with WebSocket support for managing robot-operator connections start_robot_browser.js                # Launches headless robot browser used to establish peer connection with the operator start_ros2.sh                         # Starts ROS2 nodes used by web teleop start_web_server_and_robot_browser.sh # Script for launching the web server and robot browser stop_interface.sh                     # The script for stopping all background processes launched by the launch_interface script tsconfig.json                         # Configures the TypeScript compiler
+    configure_audio.sh                    # Script for configuring robot speaker and microphone launch_interface.sh                   # Script that launches the interface and watches for any file changes server.js                             # Sets up a secure web server with WebSocket support for managing robot-operator connections start_robot_browser.js                # Launches headless robot browser used to establish peer connection with the operator start_ros2.sh                         # Starts ROS2 nodes used by web teleop start_web_server_and_robot_browser.sh # Script for launching the web server and robot browser stop_interface.sh                     # The script for stopping all background processes launched by ./launch_interface.sh tsconfig.json                         # Configures the TypeScript compiler
     webpack.config.js                     # Sets up a development build process for a multi-page React application action/                               # Files defining custom ROS2 Actions